-- b) No Impact.
+- a) No Impact.
+The proposed project will not create a significant hazard to the public or the environment through the routine transport, use, or disposal of hazardous materials.
+Prior to the issuance of a demolition permit, a demolition application shall be submitted to the City of Redlands Building and Safety Division for approval per the regulations set forth in the California Building Code.
+Additionally, the demolition process shall comply with Chapter 15.44 of the Redlands Municipal Code which regulates the demolition of structures and the abatement of hazardous materials. - b) No Impact.
 The proposed project will not create a significant hazard to the public or the environment through reasonably foreseeable upset and accident conditions involving the release of hazardous materials into the environment.
 Additionally, the demolition process shall comply with Chapter 15.44 of the Redlands Municipal Code which regulates the demolition of structures and the abatement of hazardous materials. - c) No Impact.
 The proposed project will not emit hazardous emissions or handle hazardous or acutely hazardous materials, substances, or waste within one-quarter mile of an existing or proposed school.
 The nearest public school is Smiley Elementary School which is approximately one mile from the subject property.
 The demolition process will be required to comply with Chapter 15.44 of the Redlands Municipal Code which regulates the demolition of structures and the abatement of hazardous materials. - d) No Impact.
 The proposed project is not located on a site which is included on a list of hazardous materials sites compiled pursuant to Government Code Section 65962.5.
 This was verified through the Envirostor and GeoTracker database, as a result, would not create a significant hazard to the public or the environment. - e, f) No Impact.
-The proposed project is the demolition of a residential dwelling, a detached carport, and a detached accessory structure which is not located within the immediate vicinity of a public or private airstrip.
-The project is located approximately 6 miles northeast of the Redlands Municipal Airport and approximately 8 miles northwest from the San Bernardino International Airport.
+The proposed project is the demolition of a garage which is not located within the immediate vicinity of a public or private airstrip.
+The project is located approximately 6 miles northeast of the Redlands Municipal Airport and approximately 8 miles northwest from the San

+Bernardino International Airport.
 Therefore, the project would not result in a safety hazard for people residing or working in the project area.
-The project is not located in an airport land use plan. - g) No Impact.
-The proposed project is the demolition of small structures within a developed residential lot and it will not impair implementation of or physically interfere with an adopted emergency response plan or emergency evacuation plan. - h) No Impact.
+The project is not located in an airport land use plan.

+- g) No Impact.
+The proposed project is the demolition of a detached garage and it will not impair implementation of or physically interfere with an adopted emergency response plan or emergency evacuation plan. - h) No Impact.
 The proposed project will not expose people or structures to a significant risk of loss, injury or death involving wildland fires, including where wildlands are adjacent to urbanized areas or where residences are intermixed with wildlands.